Extrememist/dogecoin-python/doc/_sources/usage.txt

           print "The address that you provided is invalid, please correct"

 *Sending payments*
-  The method :func:`~dogecoinrpc.connection.DogecoinConnection.sendtoaddress` sends a specified amount of coins to a specified address.
+  The method :func:`~bitbeanrpc.connection.bitbeanConnection.sendtoaddress` sends a specified amount of coins to a specified address.

   ::